Sabsterrexx/PixelRacer/README.md

-Pixel Racer is a car racing game
+Pixel Racer is a car racing game, made using python and pygame that has both keyboard and joystick support.